rivasjoaquin02/school-pila/api-pila-node/README.md

 ### External Website

-If you use an external website you have to create the env variable
+If you use an external website like PlanetScale or Neon you have to create the env variable

 -   `POSTGRES_URI`: "postgres:/..."